eemontemayor/capstone-1-client/README.md

 ### future improvements
 User will be able to view their meal history when adding a meal.
 User will be able to see their meals of the day when hovering over a calendar day.
+User will be able to search by either dish-type or cuisine type when using MealBrowser Component User will be able to add a meal to a day when viewing their bookmarks from the add-Meal page